k0emt/Developer-Setup-ChromeOS/README.md

 - LinkedIN Learning
 - Morse Trainer for Ham Radio

 - Slack, Usability was awful.
-Especially bad was pop up box elements.
-Removed it.
+Especially bad was pop up box elements. _Removed it._
-- Wifi Analyzer didn't work.
+- Wifi Analyzer _didn't work_.
 I understand that it may be because of sandboxing android apps?

-TODO: get into the android store and go through apps I already own

-TODO: discover other apps I might find useful.

 ### Linux apps